arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 <!-- END REF -->

 #### Description

+The `VP ADD FORMULA NAME` command <!-- REF _command_.VP_ADD_FORMULA_NAME.Summary -->creates or modifies a named formula in the open document<!-- END REF -->.

+>Named formulas created by this command are saved with the document.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.